 A growing number of people, especially Australians, are moving abroad when they retire.
 Specifically, aspects such as housing and healthcare affordability and leisure will be mentioned as they are essential to consider for your retirement life.
-Here are the best retirement countries, where you can enhance your life.
+Here are the best places to retire, where you can enhance your life.

 France is conveniently located near many countries.
 Expats can travel easily to France because there are many budget-friendly flights from countries such as Belgium, Italy, the United Kingdom and Spain.
 So, if you do move to France, you can still travel to other countries easily.
 Even houses in the rural areas of France are much more affordable than, for example, the United Kingdom, but even towards the city, you can find some great deals.
-In addition, France has the best healthcare system in the world, and you can simply secure a medical care that covers both public and private healthcare facilities, including doctors, medical professionals, hospitals and clinics.
+Also, France has one of the best social security system, and you can simply secure a medical care that covers both public and private healthcare facilities, including doctors, medical professionals, hospitals and clinics.
 And of course, France is beautiful and aesthetically pleasing around its geographic, making it ten times better to live there.

-Retiring in Mexico is very inexpensive, ranging from food to services, medical care and leisure activities, making the overall costs less than the majority of the countries in the world.
+Retiring in Mexico is very inexpensive, ranging from food to services, medical care and leisure activities, making the overall costs less than the majority of the countries.
 Mexico’s real estate is also very affordable whether it’s on the beach or near a mountain.
 Healthcare in Mexico has very high standards, from doctors, dentists, hospitals and other specialised medical services and have exceptionally affordable private services.
 They have an outstanding reputation in the healthcare industry, thus, placing retirees in a great advantage.
-Overall, Mexico has a higher standard of living and is a great option to consider for retirement.
+Overall, Mexico has an affordable lifestyle and is a great option to consider for retirement.

-Luxembourg is the wealthiest country in Europe, per capita, and its citizens enjoy a high standard of living.
-Luxembourg has the world’s highest GDP per capita.
+Luxembourg is the wealthiest European country, per capita, and its citizens enjoy a high standard of living.
+Luxembourg has the world’s best GDP per capita.
 It has the highest minimum wage in Europe, too.
 With this central location, it’s much more comfortable to travel around and explore Europe just by living in Luxembourg.
 Many people from outside Europe have chosen Luxembourg as their foundation to live and travel.
 Their healthcare system is a bit costly but very successful and efficient.
-Luxembourg has a mandatory public health system that provides healthcare coverage to over 95% of the population.
+Luxembourg has a mandatory public health care system that provides healthcare coverage to over 95% of the population.
 If the public health insurance covers you, you are entitled to choose a hospital or a specialist for diagnosis and treatment.

 Spain has the second-lowest overall cost of living in Europe.
 As for the accessibility of healthcare in Spain, you can have access to free medical care when you register as a citizen.
 Again, having access to free healthcare is a substantial benefit and offers great convenience.
 The price of housing in Spain is very affordable compared to other European countries, making it easy for you to find a home with spectacular views within your budget.
 Spain is also a safe place to live in.
 Spain is one of the few countries with low crime rates, giving you peace of mind all the time.